-In the past, FCC regulation had not been particularly restrictive with respect to international communications At the same time, the market rates. segmentation had led to a lack of competition, as well as to substantial profit margins.
+In the past, FCC regulation had not been particularly restrictive with respect to international communications At the same time, the market segmentation had led to a lack competition, as well as to substantial profit margins.
 This situation was largely unstable, perhaps because of the high profitability, and cracks began to appear.
-The artificial nature the market segmentation of became evident and led to policy responses within a relatively short time.
-In a series of decisions in 1979-80 [FCC 79-842; 80-523; 80-585], the FCC largely eliminated the rules which prohibited AT&T and the IRCs from entering each others' markets.
-The International Record Carrier Competition Act [Public Law 97-130, Dec.
+The artificial nature the market segmentation evident and led to policy responses within a relatively short time.
+In a series of decisions in 1979-80 [FCC 79-842; 80-523; 80-585], the FCC largely eliminated the rules which prohibited AT&T and the IRCs from entering each The International others' markets.
+Record Carrier Competition Act [Public Law 97-130, Dec.
 29, 1981] eliminated the separation between domestic and international telegraphy that had kept Western Union and the IRCs apart.